 These guidelines are intended to guide the review of documentation and cannot substitute for the expertise and clinical judgment of a qualified professional.
 Failure to fully meet each of the above criteria does not automatically preclude a diagnosis of learning disabilities.
 In some circumstances, this diagnosis may be justified, based on an expert's integration of a student's history, test performance, and current functioning.

-Learn more about documentation requirements on the Disability Services page.
+Learn more about documentation requirements on the Documentation Criteria 101 page.